 My research and clinical interests lie around the intersections of religion/spirituality, culture, trauma, and addressing low global mental health literacy and care.
 I aim to understand how religion/spirituality may be used for healing from mental and physical health difficulties, and how they may be exacerbating harm.
-I have experience in delivering culturally informed, spiritually integrated mental health care to diverse groups, and hope to create access to care for those who are underserved, as well as those who are most resistant to mental health care
+I have experience in delivering culturally informed, spiritually integrated mental health care to diverse groups, and hope to create access to care for those who are underserved, as well as those who are most resistant to mental health care.
+Please peruse my CV for more details, and you may visit the Muslim American Project's (MAP) website for additional information.

 I also have a strong interest in teaching and mentoring others.
 Feel free to connect with me if you have any questions!